Recipe: How To Make a New York-Style Hoagie

 “The hoagie roll is quintessentially New York,” says Brittany Gebert, operations manager for the Carnegie deli.
 “It’s that kind of generous style meets organised chaos – a meal in between two pieces of bread.”

-Simplicity means the quality of the component parts is crucial, so don’t skimp on good bread.
-“You should be looking for a sub-like roll,” says Gebert.
+The quality of the components is crucial, so don’t skimp on a good, sub-like roll.
 “Whether it’s a baguette or a white sesame-crusted roll, it needs to be crusty on the outside and soft on the inside.
-You’re going to be putting a lot of stuff in there so it’s really worth looking for a good sub.”
+You’re going to be putting a lot of stuff in there, so it’s really worth looking for a good sub,” says Gebert.

 After your deli meats, layer on the cheese.
-At Saul’s, it’s the deli and bodega staple provolone, which is a mild style of cheese.
+At Saul’s, it’s the deli and the milder, bodega staple provolone.
 Sub it out if you can’t find it, just don’t opt for anything too sharp.
-Lay your cheese on top of the cold cuts for that picture-perfect sandwich.
+Lay your cheese over the cold cuts for that picture-perfect roll.
 “You want the cheese to be in the middle because it’s the best for the cross-section,” says Gebert.

-Finish with thinly sliced red onion, kosher pickles (sliced lengthways for extra crunch) and butter lettuce.
+Finish with thinly sliced red onion, kosher pickles (sliced lengthways) and butter lettuce.
 “I always put the lettuce on the aioli side of the bread to let it stick to it,” says Gebert.

 Serves 1–2